instantsearch/instantsearch-googlemaps/README.md

 #### options.container | DOMELement (required)

 Where to insert the map in the document.
+This is required.

 #### options.prepareMarkerData | function